 When using essential oils on the skin it is best to use a base oil to dilute them in before applying them to the skin.
 Grapeseed oil is a great option!
-Learn all about grapeseed oil uses and benefits in this carrier oil spotlight.
+Learn all about grapeseed carrier oil uses and benefits in this spotlight.

-Grapeseed is kind to all skin types, but it has especially good for those with sensitive skin.
+Grape seed is kind to all skin types, but it has especially good for those with sensitive skin.
 It is known for its regenerative and nourishing properties.
-The light, absorbent consistency of Grapeseed makes it ideal for using with essential oils and in DIY skin-pampering recipes.
+The light, absorbent consistency of Grapeseed oil makes it ideal for using with essential oils and in DIY skin-pampering recipes.

 What is Grapeseed Oil?